 The two most popular cave sights in Slovenia are Postojna Caves and Skocjan Caves in the country’s south-west.
 Postojna is known for the castle found at the entrance to the cave and the fact that you actually take a train down into the caves.
 Skocjan is perhaps a little less popular, but equally incredible with immense caverns and subterranean cliffs high above underground rivers.
 Despite my claustrophobia, I went down into Skocjan Caves and loved it!
 It looked like the mines straight out of Lord of the Rings.

-What other things would you like to know before visiting Macedonia?
-Have you visited Macedonia and have other insights to share?
+What other things would you like to know before visiting Slovenia?
+Have you visited Slovenia and have other insights to share?
 Please share them in the comments below.

 Why Not Pin It For Later